komejo/setviewport/README.md

 #setviewport

 A small script (JS) to insert the viewport meta tag into an HTML document's `head` at a specified width.
+Now with example app.js script to clarify use of the global vars.

 ## Basic Use: